kytos/kytos/docs/administrator/architechture.rst

 and pack outgoing OpenFlow messages.
 The core applications are those that are needed to the controller operations.
 A core application is the topology discovery, which aims to build and display the topology of the network (switches, hosts and the connections between them).
-More core applications are being developed, such as L2 Learning and so on.
+Several core applications were developed, such as L2 learning switch and so on.
+Kyco's developer team is constantly developing new core application to improve Kyco's features.

 The applications stack are general applications, created by Kyco’s users.
 These applications can be installed, loaded and unloaded on the fly by the